DPhil Student in Migration Studies

 Centre on Migration, Policy and Society (COMPAS)

-Domiziana Turcatti is a DPhil Student in Migration Studies.
-Domiziana’s DPhil research investigates how families shape and are shaped by onward migration.
-More specifically, her doctoral research focuses on the experiences of the families of onward Colombian migrants who moved from Spain to London.
-Through a multi-sited ethnography to be conducted in London, Madrid, and Barcelona that includes the perspectives of onward Colombian migrants and their family members, both adults and adolescents, Domiziana hopes to understand how families negotiate onward migration, how onward migration changes families and how families cope with the difficulties onward migration pose and make use of the opportunities it creates.
+Domiziana is a DPhil Student in Migration Studies investigating how families shape and are shaped by onward migration.
+Her doctoral research focuses on the experiences of the families of onward Colombian migrants who moved from Spain to London.
+Her investigation is based on a multi-sited ethnography to be conducted in London, Madrid, and Barcelona, which includes the perspectives of onward Colombian migrants and their family members, both adults and adolescents.

-Domiziana’s interest in families emerged from her previous studies with migrant parents and youth.
 Domiziana completed her MPhil in Sociology at the University of Cambridge in July 2019 with a Gates Cambridge Scholarship.
 During her MPhil, Domiziana investigated the experiences of Latin American parents in London.
-Her interest on migrant parents emerged after having spent three years during her undergraduate in Liberal Arts and Science at Amsterdam University College understanding the experiences of Moroccan-Dutch youth in Amsterdam and Rotterdam.
+Prior to moving to the UK, Domiziana completed her BA in Liberal Arts and Science at Amsterdam University College, where for three years she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.

 Turcatti, D. (2018).
-Peer Culture as Moroccan-Dutch Youths’ Space of Resistance: ‘We’re Kinda Creating Our Own Little Thing As We Weren’t Accepted in the First Place’.
-AUC Undergraduate Journal of Liberal Arts & Sciences, Capstone Issue, 9.
+Peer Culture as Moroccan-Dutch Youths’ Space of Resistance: ‘We’re Kinda Creating Our Own Little Thing as We Weren’t Accepted in the First Place’.
+AUC Undergraduate Journal of Liberal Arts & Sciences, Capstone Issue, 10